Tests may be done for several reasons:

-Blood pressure is traditionally measured using a stethoscope and a blood pressure cuff (called a sphygmomanometer), a device that includes a cuff, a bulb, and a pressure dial that reads the pressure in millimeters of mercury (mm Hg).
-(For more about the procedure, see How is High Blood Pressure Diagnosed? on the National Heart Lung and Blood Institute web site.)
+Blood pressure was traditionally measured using a stethoscope and a blood pressure cuff (called a sphygmomanometer), a device that includes a cuff, a bulb, and a pressure dial that reads the pressure in millimeters of mercury (mm Hg).
+This is still considered the best method but, more commonly, devices that combine a blood pressure cuff with electronic sensors are used to measure blood pressure.
+(For more about the procedure, see How is High Blood Pressure Diagnosed? on the National Heart Lung and Blood Institute website.)

 These forms of blood pressure measurement are considered indirect.
 Very rarely, a direct measurement of blood pressure may be required.
 This can be obtained by inserting a catheter into an artery to measure the pressure inside the blood vessel.

 Laboratory testing is not diagnostic for hypertension, but tests are frequently ordered to detect conditions that may be causing and/or exacerbating high blood pressure and to evaluate and monitor organ function over time.